The Null Hypothesis

 And most grotesque of all?

-Empire doesn’t clean up after its murders.
+Empire doesn’t clean up after the murders that get messy.

 It delegates that to Black people.

-It enlists us—grief-stricken, scared, reaching for meaning—to do the janitorial work of narrative.
+It enlists us—grief-stricken, scared, reaching for meaning—

 We scrub the floor.
-We stage the vigil.

 We say: “He was turning his life around.”